-Admission requirements for the post-master degrees European post-master in Urbanism (EMU) and the Berlage Post-Master of Science in Architecture and Urban Design
+Admission requirements for the post-master degree, the Berlage Post-Master of Science in Architecture and Urban Design.

-- a two year master’s degree equivalent to a Dutch MSc degree in a main subject closely related to the post-master’s program; or
+2a.
+You have a master’s degree equivalent to a Dutch MSc degree in a main subject closely related to the post-master’s program or,

-- a five-year BSc degree that is equivalent to a two year Dutch MSc degree in a main subject closely related to the post-master's program;
+2b. a 5 year professional bachelor’s degree that is equivalent to a Dutch MSc degree in a main subject closely related to the postmaster’s program or,

-- or four-year, or longer, university BSc degree with proof of qualification/registration entitling the applicant to practice architecture in home country plus a minimum of two years of work experience.
+2c. you have a four-year, or longer, university bachelor’s degree with proof of qualification/registration entitling the applicant to practice architecture in home country plus a minimum of two years of work experience.